RB 25 years

 If your train moves along a RR owned by an opponent, you must pay that person a track use fee.
 Therefore, the main challenge of the game is to purchase RRs that 1) connect into a network that gives you access to most of the important destination cities, and 2) prevent your opponents from doing likewise.
 To win, you must accumulate $200,000 then return to your home (starting) city.

-RB locos To help speed up the game, AH developer Richard Hamblen modified the BOXCARS rules to include an option to upgrade your locomotive.
+RB locos To help speed up the game, AH developer Richard Hamblen modified the Boxcars rules to include an option to upgrade your locomotive.
 Each player starts the game with a Standard locomotive.
 It lets you roll 2D6 (two six-sided dice) to determine how far your train moves that turn.
 If you roll 12, you can also roll a bonus 1D6.
 Instead of purchasing a RR, you can upgrade your locomotive.
 The Express ($4,000) lets you roll/move the bonus die if you roll any doubles during your normal turn.
 The Superchief ($40,000) lets you roll/move the bonus die every turn.

 The average distance moved per turn is: Standard: 7.1, Express: 7.6, and Superchief 10.5.
 Knowing the best time in the game to upgrade is a skill learned by experience.